minetest-palamod/palamod/README.md

 Informations
 ------------

-This project use the free voxel game engine [Minetest](https://www.minetest.net/) with the [MineClone2](https://git.minetest.land/MineClone2/MineClone2) subgame.
+This project use the free voxel game engine [Minetest](https://www.minetest.net/) with the [MineClone2](https://git.minetest.land/MineClone2/MineClone2) game.

 This modpack is very WIP and breaking changes can be made with  no warning.
 Use at your own risk until the main features of the modpack will become stable.